Note: SimpliSafe now offers self-monitoring and Frontpoint no longer offers the Protection Plan. Also, Frontpoint’s plans are now monthly.

 Top System for Monitoring

-As SimpliSafe’s plans are way more affordable and don’t require long-term contracts, SimpliSafe is the clear choice for professional monitoring.
+As SimpliSafe’s plans are way more affordable, SimpliSafe is the clear choice for professional monitoring.
 SimpliSafe is definitely a more modern security system than Frontpoint, and its professional monitoring options reflect that.
-Shout out to SimpliSafe for making professional monitoring affordable and flexible!
+Shout out to SimpliSafe for making professional monitoring affordable!

 Although I’m disappointed that neither company offers live chat, with Google ratings of 4.5 and 4.7, Frontpoint and SimpliSafe are clearly doing something right where their customer support is concerned.